PowerDNS/pdns/pdns/recursordist/docs/settings.rst

 ``webserver-allow-from``
 ------------------------
--  IP addresses, comma separated
+-  IP ranges, comma separated
 -  Default: 127.0.0.1,::1

 .. versionchanged:: 4.1.0

-    Default is now 127.0.0.1,::1, was 0.0.0.0,::/0 before.
+    Default is now 127.0.0.1,::1, was 0.0.0.0/0,::/0 before.

-These subnets are allowed to access the webserver.
+These IPs and subnets are allowed to access the webserver.
+Note that specifying an IP address without a netmask uses an implicit netmask of /32 or /128.

 .. _setting-webserver-loglevel: